zetavg/chromium-website/site/blink/origin-trials/running-an-origin-trial/index.md

     *   Update the integration with the framework - the code must use a different trial name in Chromium ([see integration below](/blink/origin-trials/running-an-origin-trial#integrate-feature)).
-*   If extending the end date of the existing trial:
-    *   Notify the OT team of the change at ChromeStatus by clicking the "Request Trial Extension" button in the Origin Trial section.
-*   Upon approval, the OT team will setup the extension or new trial as appropriate.
+    *   Upon approval, the OT team will setup the new trial.

 ## How to integrate your feature with the framework?